 CELT’s Officers, Directors, and Advisory Council are your friends and neighbors.
-They contribute generously with both their time and other resources.
+They contribute generously of both their time and resources.
 Any of them will be glad to tell you how you can help too, and contribute to preserving the special character of Cape Elizabeth.

 Board of Directors

 Jean C. Hayes

 Wyman Briggs grew up spending summers fishing and boating off the island of Islesboro in Penobscot Bay and canoeing the rivers of northern Maine as a whitewater touring guide.
 After earning degrees from Middlebury College, the London School of Economics, and Harvard University (Environmental Policy), he completed 22 years as a Coast Guard officer in the field of marine environmental response.
 After serving a year as the Strategic Projects Manager for the Gulf of Maine Research Institute, he currently works as a civilian contingency planner and incident manager for the Coast Guard.
 He recently served as Chair of the Cape Nordic Board and the Town’s Alternative Energy Committee.
 Wyman enjoys joining his wife, Laura, and three daughters on kayaking and ski trips and occasional fly-fishing and bike touring adventures.